DEAP/deap/doc/examples/knapsack.rst

 	stats.register("Min", min)
 	stats.register("Max", max)

-	algorithms.eaMuPlusLambda(toolbox, pop, 50, 100, 0.7, 0.2, 50, stats, hof)
+	algorithms.eaMuPlusLambda(toolbox, pop, MU, LAMBDA, CXPB, MUTPB, MAXGEN, stats, hof)

-Finally, a :class:`~deap.tools.ParetoFront` may be used to retrieve the best individuals of the evolution and a :class:`~deap.tools.Statistics` object is created for compiling four different statistics over the generations.
+Finally, a :class:`~deap.tools.ParetoFront` may be used to retrieve the best non dominated individuals of the evolution and a :class:`~deap.tools.Statistics` object is created for compiling four different statistics over the generations.
 The complete `Knapsack Genetic Algorithm
 <http://deap.googlecode.com/hg/examples/ga_knapsack.py>`_ code is available.